We recommend to read following post as a prerequisite for this.

 4. Create a new internal node with frequency equal to the sum of the two nodes frequencies.
 Make the first Dequeued node as its left child and the second Dequeued node as right child.
 Enqueue this node to second queue.

-5. Repeat steps#3 and #4 until there is more than one node in the queues.
+5. Repeat steps#3 and #4 while there is more than one node in the queues.
 The remaining node is the root node and the tree is complete.

 f: 0 c: 100 d: 101 a: 1100 b: 1101 e: 111